 Recommended Sites: We liked #18, 19, 56 or 62.
 They have lots of privacy and great views.

 Overall impression: Our first KOA – compared to all the state parks we stayed the weeks before, this was kind of a parking lot with full hookups and only little landscaping again.
-We didn’t stay at a very nice site, but fortunately we had no neighbors, so it was not to bad.
+We didn’t stay at a very nice site, but fortunately we had no neighbors, so it was not too bad.
+The campground was friendly and had some good sites too.

 Recommended Sites: The back-in sites #5 to 15 are nice and have more space between each other.

 Overall impression: This is one of the most beautiful state park campgrounds we have been.
 We did stay 11 nights – and because it was quite full we had to move 3 times – so we lived in 4 different sites.
-It’s water electric – so we could drive to the dump station every time we moved.
-It has beautiful trails, even a outdoor fitness center and just very nice sites.
+It’s water/electric – so we could drive to the dump station every time we moved.
+It has beautiful trails, even a outdoor fitness center and just very nice sites and is 30min to reach Phoenix or Scottsdale or the nature around (Saguaro Lake).

 Recommended Sites: A lot of sites are really beautiful with great views, lots of privacy and a lot of space for outdoor-living.
-The outer sites in the 20ies is especially nice.
+The outer sites in the 20ies are especially nice.
+We did enjoy 21 the most.

 Overall impression: This is a first come first serve campground only.
 So during peak season it is not always easy to get in.
 We went there 9 am and could even choose a spot.
 Very beautiful park, but a lot of the sites are quite close to each other, but still beautifully landscaped.
 Very near to Saguaro National Park.
 About 30min into Downtown Tucson.